Most Profits Passport reviews promise the world if you sign up.

-If you’ve ever looked for ways to make money online then you know it’s almost impossible to know what’s a scam and what’s legit so I applaud you for taking the time to do your research before rushing ahead and handing over your credit card details.
+If you've tried making money online then you know it's impossible to know what's a scam and what's legit, so I applaud you for researching Profits Passport before handing your credit card over.

-The most important thing to us at The Make Money Online Blog is the trust we have from our readers.
-That’s why we only recommend programs we’ve tried ourselves and know will genuinely help you earn a real income online.
+The most important thing for us is the trust we've built with readers.
+That's why we only back programs we've tried and know will genuinely help you earn a real income online.

 Profits Passport Review At A Glance

-David Dekel is a pretty convincing storyteller, saying this is the most lucrative online income opportunity you’ve ever laid your eyes on, but Profits Passport is nothing more than a high ticket pay to play sales funnel.
+The truth is Profits Passport is nothing more than a high ticket pay to play sales funnel.

-You’ll be asked to pay out seemingly small amounts at first but as you get more invested, you’ll be forced to pay out up to $65,965 in ridiculously expensive memberships and monthly subscriptions.
+You'll be asked to pay out small amounts at first, but as you get more invested, you'll be pushed to pay up to $65,965 on expensive memberships and monthly subscriptions.

 What Is Profits Passport?

-David Dekel’s Profits Passport is a 100% “done for you” pay-to-play marketing system where you pay your way through a sales funnel to promote the same funnel to as many people as possible.
+David Dekel's Profits Passport is a done for you marketing system where you buy your way through a sales funnel to promote the same funnel to as many people as possible.

-It’s a mix between affiliate marketing (a legitimate way to make money online) and multi-level marketing (MLM/network marketing) where you buy in at certain membership levels before going out and convincing others to do the same.
+It's a mix between affiliate marketing (a legit way to make money online) and multi-level marketing (MLM/network marketing) where you buy in at certain levels before going out and convincing others to do the same.

-While David Dekel promises $2,000 cash payments delivered to your mailbox and up to $16,500 in extra commissions on autopilot, what he doesn’t tell you is you’ll first have to go through their sales funnel and payout an astronomical $65,000+ in costs before you’ll be able to earn a penny.
-I wish I was joking.
+While David Dekel promises $2,000 cash payments delivered to your mailbox and up to $16,500 in extra commissions on autopilot, what he doesn't tell you is you'll first have to go through their sales funnel and payout an astronomical $65,000+ in costs.

 Who Is Behind Profits Passport?

-Profits Passport owner David Dekel is a prolific sales funnel creator who seems to come out with some new online money making system every year or so.
+Profits Passport owner David Dekel is a prolific sales funnel creator who comes out with some new online money-making system every year or so.

 His previous programs include:

-There’s rarely anything unique or original about his programs with each program following the same worn-out pattern of going through a sales funnel so you can promote said sales funnel to others.
+There's rarely anything unique or original about his programs.
+Each of them follows the same worn-out pattern of going through a sales funnel so you can promote said sales funnel to others.